nelsonJanusson/portfolio_description/README.md

 explanation of the architecture of my portfolio website and instructions for how to set it upp locally

 ## Backend Architecture
 The backend is running on a k3s kubernetes cluster and uses cilium for observabillity and networking.
-The cluster also uses helm for managing deployments and pulls charts from a custom [helm chart repository](https://github.com/nelsonJanusson/portfolio_chart_repo).
+The cluster also uses helm for managing deployments and pulls custom charts from a custom [helm chart repository](https://github.com/nelsonJanusson/portfolio_chart_repo).
+The backend uses postgress as a database and deploys/manages said database using the [CloudNativePG](https://cloudnative-pg.io/) platform.
 The backend microservices are written using the springboot framework and kotlin language.
 The complete list of microservices are as follows:
 - [Project Service](https://github.com/nelsonJanusson/portfolio_project_service)